davidben/x509-policy-graph/draft-davidben-x509-policy-graph.md

 ## Other mitigations

-X.509 implementations that are unable to build the policy tree SHOULD mitigate the denial-of-service attack in other ways.
+X.509 implementations that are unable switch to the policy graph structure SHOULD mitigate the denial-of-service attack in other ways.
 This section describes alternate mitigation and partial mitigation strategies.

 ### Limit certificate depth